SamuelCasellas/Nursery-Rhymes/README.md

   - Chopin Waltz in A minor
   - Pathetique Sonata, 2nd Mvt.
   - [~~Chopin Nocturne Op.
 32 No. 1 in B Major~~](https://musopen.org/music/109-nocturnes-op-32/) [License](https://creativecommons.org/publicdomain/mark/1.0/)
+  - Schumann - Träumerei, "Kinderszenen" No. 7, Scenes from Childhood

 - Nursery:
   - She'll be coming round the mountain when she comes